Child in Care Reviews

 15. Conflict Resolution

-Where the IRO believes that the Local Authority has failed in any significant respect to prepare the child's Care Plan; review the child's case or effectively implement any decision in consequence of a review; or are otherwise in breach of their duties to the child in any material respect, the following procedure will apply:
+As set out in the Dispute Resolution Process, where the IRO believes that the Local Authority has failed in any significant respect to prepare the child's Care Plan; review the child's case or effectively implement any decision in consequence of a review; or are otherwise in breach of their duties to the child in any material respect, the following procedure will apply:

 - Informal resolution through a professionals meeting to include the Team Managers of both the social worker's team and the IRO;